How do laws prevent mentally ill people from buying guns?

-Washington (CNN)How could a young man whose lawyers say he has been "experiencing and enduring mental illness his entire life" purchase an automatic rifle?
+Washington (CNN)How could a young man whose lawyers say he has been "experiencing and enduring mental illness his entire life" purchase a semiautomatic rifle?

 Perhaps, perfectly legally.

-Note: CORRECTION: This story has been updated to correct the type of weapon purchased by Nikolas Cruz.
-It was a semiautomatic rifle.